Eddie Brigati: Career

 Brigati and fellow group member Felix Cavaliere wrote the songs that made the Rascals one of the more successful recording groups of their era.
-He helped to compose "You Better Run", "I've Been Lonely Too Long", "Groovin'", "How Can I Be Sure" (with his lead vocals), "A Beautiful Morning", and "People Got to Be Free".
+He helped to compose "You Better Run", "I've Been Lonely Too Long", "Groovin'", "How Can I Be Sure", "A Beautiful Morning", and "People Got to Be Free".
+In the Brigati and Cavaliere songwriting partnership, Brigati was primarily a lyricist.
+According to Cavaliere, during their writing sessions, Brigati was good at writing the verses of songs while Cavaliere would compose the music and devise the song titles and general themes.